-Apply for a late MR in writing (or via your Universal Credit online journal); include the name of the benefit, the date of the decision, why you think it should be revised, and the reasons for the delay.
-You cannot have a late MR more than 13 months (plus any extension because you asked for a written statement of reasons) after the date the original decision was sent.
+Apply for a late MR in writing or via your UC online journal; include the name of the benefit, the date of the decision, why you think it should be revised, and the reasons for the delay.
+You cannot have a late MR more than 13 months (plus any extension because you asked for a written statement of reasons) after the date on the original decision notice.
 If the decision maker refuses an application for a late MR, you can appeal directly to the First-tier Tribunal.

-2.2 'Any time' revisions
+3.2 'Any time' revisions

-An 'any time' revision can be made at any time after a DWP decision maker's decision, but only in the following limited circumstances:
+An 'any time' revision can be made at any time after a DWP, HMRC or local authority decision, but only in the following limited circumstances:

-- a decision maker made an official error when making the original decision and you did not contribute to the error. - you appealed against a decision and a decision maker decides a new decision is justified (this might be because you have produced new or additional evidence in connection with an appeal) - an appeal on an earlier, related decision has been decided and the decision maker decides a new decision is now justified - another benefit (called a 'qualifying benefit') is awarded to you or a family member and you are entitled to an increase in the benefit being reconsidered - you have been paid too much benefit because of a mistake about, or ignorance of, relevant facts - your benefit has been sanctioned and you disagree with the decision (this applies for some, but not all, sanction decisions).
+- a decision maker made an official error when making the original decision and you did not contribute to the error. - you appealed against a decision and a decision maker decides a new decision is justified (this might be because you have produced new or additional evidence in connection with an appeal) - an appeal on an earlier, related decision has been decided and the decision maker decides a new decision is now justified - another benefit (called a 'qualifying benefit') is awarded to you or a family member and you are entitled to an increase in the benefit being reconsidered - you have been paid too much benefit because of a mistake about, or ignorance of, relevant facts - your benefit has been sanctioned and you disagree with the decision.